Blackburn power stations: Blackburn East / Whitebirk

 In 1914 the Board of Trade gave consent for the construction of a power station at Whitebirk about 3 miles north-east of Blackburn town centre.
 Construction was delayed by the First World War and the power station was eventually built and was formally opened by Lord Derby on 22 October 1921.
 The generating plant comprised two 10 MW English Electric Company Limited turbo-alternators supplied with up to 240,000 lb/hr of steam (3.02 kg/s).
+One of the units ran for 26 years finally being removed from service in early 1948 to allow a bigger unit to replace it.

 The boiler house was on the north side of the station, smoke from the boilers was dispersed through four squat chimneys.
 Adjacent, and to the south, was the machinery house.
 There were originally four cooling ponds to the south of the station but there were replaced with rectangular wooden cooling towers.
 Coal was delivered to the station by barge on the adjacent Leeds and Liverpool Canal and by a branch railway.